Johnny Depp calls Amber Heard accusations 'heinous,' says he never struck ex-wife | Law-Order

 "Never did I myself reach the point of striking Ms. Heard in any way, nor have I ever struck any woman in my life," said Depp, who wore a dark suit with his hair in a ponytail.
 "I felt it my responsibility to stand up not only for myself in that instance but stand up for my children," the "Pirates of the Caribbean" star said.
 His two children from a previous relationship were in high school at the time.

-"It's very strange when one day you’re Cinderella so to speak, and then in 0.6 seconds you’re Quasimodo," added Depp, who is expected to return to the witness stand on Wednesday.
+"It's very strange when one day you’re Cinderella so to speak, and then in 0.6 seconds you’re Quasimodo," added Depp, who is set to return to the witness stand on Wednesday, when he is expected to face a cross-examination from Heard's legal team.
 Depp, 58, alleges Heard, 35, defamed him when she penned a December 2018 opinion piece in the Washington Post about being a survivor of domestic abuse.
 He filed a $50 million lawsuit against Heard in 2018.

 The article never mentioned Depp by name, but Depp lawyer Benjamin Chew told jurors it was clear Heard was referencing the Hollywood leading man.
 Attorneys for Heard, also an actor, have argued she told the truth and that her opinion was protected as free speech under the U.S. Constitution's First Amendment.
 In opening arguments, Heard's attorneys said Depp physically and sexually assaulted her while abusing drugs and alcohol.